clarete/curdling/README.md

     $ curdling forbiddenfruit

 BOOM!
-You `forbidden fruit` is now installed in your `sys.path`.
+The requested package is now installed in your `sys.path`!
 But wait, what happened under the hood?
 Let's study each step:

 1. The package needs to be found and downloaded;
-2. If it's not a [wheel](www.python.org/dev/peps/pep-0427/) package, build it;
+2. If it's not a wheel package, build it;
 3. Install the wheel;

 ### Taking a deeper look